 Dry fruits have a lot of beneficial qualities.
 Or they used to; ages ago, before manufacturers started using sulfur and sugar to increase their shelf lives.
 You can choose to buy the unsweetened kind that has no preservatives from specific shops.
 Or it would be best if you just stuck to eating fresh fruit as they are more healthy and contain less calories.

-Unless you make a smoothie at home with whole-food ingredients and fruits, the drinks that are labelled ‘smoothie’
+Unless you make a smoothie at home with whole-food ingredients and fruits, the drinks that are labelled ‘smoothie’ are mostly going to be just sugar and fat.
+The smoothies that you get from shops will most certainly contain various fats and trans fats in the form of nuts, ice cream bases and flavors.

 5. Gluten-Free Products